 I will show you one way of working padded satin stitch, which is over a shaped "form".

 I found this raised foundation inside a box of transfers given to me by a friend.
-I have no idea how old it is!
+I do not know how old it is!